What is the Future of the Sail Training Ship Leeuwin?

 Proposal

-If WA was to gain a new square rigged sailing ship, the biggest advantage would be – modifying the charter.
+If WA was to gain a new square rigged sailing ship – the biggest advantage would be – modifying the operating charter.

 It could be for the people of Western Australia and predominantly for the youth of Western Australia.
-The business plan to run the ship, as below, would bring long term financial stability to the ship and its operational organisation –
+The below operating plan (annual schedule) – would bring long term financial stability to the ship and its operational organization –

 • 90 days for the Education Department, high schools and universities